ltrickey/task-app/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## About

-A Nextjs app to track tasks.
-Using Json-Server and mocking login
+A basic [Nextjs](https://nextjs.org/) app to track a task list, supporting multiple users.
+Using [Json-Server](https://github.com/typicode/json-server/tree/v0) for mock api and login flow.

 ## Getting Started

-First, run the development server:
+The webapp can be run in your terminal by navigating to the root directory and running:

 ```bash
 npm run dev